 Wesley is home to a diverse, multi-faceted music ministry.
 From handbells to historic organs, Wesley’s members have many opportunities to experience—and make—a joyful noise.

 Wesley’s Chancel Choir, under the direction of Dr. Barrington Coleman, is made up of everyone from university students to retirees.
 The choir rehearses weekly and performs regularly during the 9:30 service.
 Additionally, the choir has held special concerts at Wesley and at Allerton Park.
 The choir is always interested in welcoming new members, whether you are an expert singer or an enthusiastic novice.
-The Chancel Choir rehearses every Wednesday, 7-8:30pm, in the Choir Room.
+The Chancel Choir rehearses every Wednesday, 7:00 -8:30 p.m., in the Choir Room.
 If you are interested in joining the choir, email email@example.com.

 The children’s choir rehearses every Sunday during Sunday school.
 Along with singing, they learn how to play hand bells and various percussion instruments.
 The children perform during the traditional church service once a month.
 They also participate in the Hanging of the Greens Christmas pageant and the Easter Sonrise service, where they sing and perform skits.
 During summer vacation bible school, the children’s choir learn songs and dances.
-If you have any questions you can reach the director, Ann Buchanan, at email@example.com.